They don’t; so make webpages scannable

 “People read paper,” says TJ Larkin, principal of Larkin Communications Consulting.
 “They use the web.”

-In fact, just 16% of people read word-by-word online, according to eye tracking studies by Dejan Marketing.
-Remarkably, that’s the same percentage Nielsen came up with in his 1997 study.
+Screen reading is different from print materials.
+In fact, people read word-by-word online just 16% of the time, according to eye-tracking studies by Dejan Marketing.
+That’s the same percentage Nielsen came up with in his eye-tracking research.

 So if they’re not reading, what are they doing?